Tips for Protecting Your Tenant Rights

 Fighting an Eviction

 Are you facing eviction?
 If the landlord is clearly in the wrong (and you can prove it), then you may want to fight against an eviction notice to protect your rights as a tenant.
-Evictions are normally fought in small claims court with the legal services of your attorney.
+Evictions are normally fought in unlawful detainer court with the aid of attorneys.

 Sometimes, however, it's just not worth the time and hassle to fight an unpleasant landlord.
 You may want to consider simply moving on.
 You'll have to deal with the same landlord even if you're successful, so a long fight may not be worth the effort.
-Plus, if you lose a lawsuit, you will have to leave anyway and could wind up with a significant amount of debt as a result.
+Plus, if you lose a lawsuit, you will have to leave anyway and could wind up with a significant amount of debt and negative hit to your credit as a result.

 Get Legal Help to Protect Your Tenant Rights